tai1nguyen/dnd-gadgetzan-gazette/about/shops.md

 ### Book Wyrm
 The front of this bookstore is adorned with a charming sign of a gold dragon curled around a treasure hoard of books and scrolls.
 Inside, the shop is decorated with beautiful hardwood, and the earthy scent of old books permeates the air.
 The library fills two floors of this three-story building, and it somehow seems to contain more shelves than the building should be able to hold.

-The shop is managed by a short dragonborn of gold dragon ancestry named Rishaal the Page-Turner, who lives on the third floor
+The shop is managed by a short dragonborn of gold dragon ancestry named **Rishaal the Page-Turner**, who lives on the third floor

 #### Services
 The shop contains books of all sorts.
 In addition, Rishaal has a small collection of spellbooks and allows wizards to copy spells from them at the cost listed in the table below.
 He can scribe any of these spells as a spell scroll but charges twice the listed cost for this service.